Links to Local, NY State, and National

-They sponsor scheduled talks and programs.
-They invite anyone (student or not) to participate.
-They also run a Listserver (see the details on their web page
+They sponsor scheduled talks and programs, and they invite anyone (student or not) to participate.
+They also run a Cornell Minds Matter Facebook Page and a Listserver (see the details on their web page

-Kevin Nickerson is the disability program navigator at the Tompkins County office of employment.
-He is very, very knowledgeable about the disability laws.
+- Tompkins County Office of Employment & Training - Kevin Nickerson is the disability program navigator at the Tompkins County office of employment.
+He is very, very knowledgeable about the disability laws

 Phone 607-722-7570 ext.
 136